cloudutsukpilot/personal_copilot/ChatGPT_Prompt.md

-I am trying to create an python web based app which will listen to the audio calls and transcribe it into text using whisper openai model running locally (ref: https://github.com/openai/whisper ).
-The web ui should have a start button and a box to show transcribed output as processed.
+I am trying to create an python web based app which will listen to the audio calls, transcribe it into text using whisper openai model running locally (ref: https://github.com/openai/whisper ) and provide realtime suggestions as a intelligent human who is part of that call.

-Next Step is to send the transcribed output to a local mistral model as input, understand the conversation and add points during the call as if it is part of the call.
-Also, once i stop the transcription, it should use all the transcribe text and generate a summary, next action items and update to a database.

-The web app should also provide a interface/text block to add the prompt/memory context before the start of the call, so that mistral model is aware and accordingly provide suggestions or recommendations during the call.

 ✅ Project Goals

  - Web UI with a Start button
    - Add microphone selector or upload audio file option - Completed
+   - Add start, stop button to start and stop recording/transcribing - Completed
+   - Add option to download the transcript - Completed
+   - Add exit button to stop the transcribing and flask server - Completed
+   - Add 3 output boxes - raw whisper transcribed text, transcribe text from mistral model and suggestions from mistral model - Completed
+   - Button to refresh the audio devices - Pending
+ - Streaming
    - Stream audio input from the mic (or other source) - Completed
    - Continuously transcribe using OpenAI Whisper (local model) - Completed
+   - Use WebSockets for live updates - Completed
    - Add speaker diarization or timestamping - Pending
-   - Use WebSockets for live updates - Pending
    - Stream the transcribed text to the browser live - Completed

+- Query Mistral API endpoint to
+  - Transcribe the text into gramatically correct and complete sentences - Completed
+  - Based on the transcribed text, provide promt + transcribe text to mistral to provide realtime suggestions - Pending
+  - Generate summary, action items and next plan by sending all the transcript text to mistral model.  - Pending
+- Local Database:
+  - Create tables which will contains the notes from meetings grouped by a specific topic/project - Pending
+  - Create tables which will contains the projects goals and task and their status - Pending
   - Save transcripts to Database - Pending
-- Package as desktop app
-- Add "record session" + save transcript to file?

 📁 Folder Structure